Whymess/demo-coding-lesson/exercises/exercise-three.md

 ## Use of De-structuring in React

 The state and props in React are always in an object format.
-This means that the values via key-value pair.
+Accordingly, the values are via key-value pairs.
 Because of this, these objects can be deconstructed, using the techniques we learned in the previous lessons.

 ```
 import React from "react";